Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

 The annihilation of the two weakly interacting unit-fields with the quantum numbers $l_1=l_2=0$ and $s_1=s_2=0$ does not require adjustments of the unit-field spins.
 The easy annihilation of the weakly interacting unit-fields with $l_1=l_2=0$ and $s_1=s_2=0$, if they really have been created under the cosmological Big Bang, could be considered as a physical mechanism explaining the absence of such unit-fields (particles) at the present stage of Universe.

-The {\it{physical properties of quantum (spin-dependent) weak interactions}}, which are observed experimentally, could be attributed to the unit-fields (particles) having the de Broglie generators and the spherically symmetric {\it{Helmholtz-ACs}} associated with the spherical Bessel functions of first kind and the quantum numbers $l_n = 1$, $s_n=\pm 1$.
-In the case of $l_1=l_2=1$ and $s_1=\pm 1$, $s_2=\pm 1$, the relativistic weak interaction (cross-correlation) term ${\cal E}_{12,21}={\cal E}_{12,21}(R,l_1,l_2,s_1,s_2 )$ has the form (\ref{eq453abc}), where the spherical Bessel functions are given by
+The {\it{physical properties of quantum (spin-dependent) weak interactions}}, which are observed experimentally, could be attributed to the unit-fields (particles) having the de Broglie generators and the spherically symmetric {\it{Helmholtz-ACs}} associated with the spherical Bessel functions of the first kind and the quantum numbers $l_n = 1$, $s_n=\pm 1$.
+In the case of $l_1=l_2=1$ and $s_1=\pm 1$, $s_2=\pm 1$, the relativistic weak interaction (cross-correlation) term ${\cal E}_{12,21}={\cal E}_{12,21}(R,l_1,l_2,s_1,s_2 )$ is determine by Eqs. (\ref{eq453abc}) - (\ref{eq455abc}), where the spherical Bessel functions are given by

 and

 and the angle factor $f=f(r,R,\theta , \varphi , l_1, l_2, s_1, s_2 )=f(r,R,\theta , \varphi , 1, 1, s_1, s_2 )$ has the spin-dependent form

 Although the weakly interacting unit-fields (particles) with the quantum numbers $l_1=l_2=1$ and $s_1=s_2=0$ can exist in principle, the annihilation of such unit-fields does not require adjustments of the unit-field spins.
 The absence of the weakly interacting unit-fields (particles) with the quantum numbers $l_n=1$ and $s_n = 0$ in the present Universe, if they have been created after the cosmological Big Bang, could be considered as s a physical mechanism explaining of the absence of such unit-fields (particles) at the present stage of Universe.
 It should be noted that the relativistic interaction (cross-correlation) total term ${\cal E}_{12,21}(R,l_1,l_2,s_1,s_2)=0$ if the intrinsic orbital quantum numbers $l_1 \neq l_2$.
 The "weak strength" of the weakly interacting unit-field is attributed to the properties of the weak-interaction geometrical factor (\ref{eq455abc}), while the short-range of the weak interaction is associated with the external radius $r_{up}^W$ of the {\it{Helmholtz-AC}}.